santapower/santapower.github.io/index.md

 ## Cybersecurity Engineer

-I am a cybersecurity professional pursuing a B.S. in Cybersecurity at Purdue University, with experience across cybersecurity, software development, networking, and security-focused projects.
+I’m a cybersecurity professional pursuing a B.S. in Cybersecurity at Purdue University.

-My interests include penetration testing, security operations, network and cloud security, and building practical security solutions.
+My interests include penetration testing, security operations, networking, and cloud security.

-I am also particularly interested in the intersection of **cybersecurity and artificial intelligence**, including AI security, secure AI systems, and **AI guardrails** designed to reduce risk and enforce security policies.
+I’m also interested in AI security, secure AI systems, and AI guardrails.

 ---